Authing/authing-go-sdk/README.md

 ## Introduction

-Authing Go SDK currently supports Golang version 1.8+.
+You can use the Authing Go SDK to quickly integrate authentication capabilities for new or existing Back End applications

 ## Documentation
 - [Authing - Golang](https://docs.authing.cn/v2/en/reference/sdk-for-go/)